jessicarush/python-notes/deployment_digitalocean.md

 sudo systemctl start uwsgi_<app-name>
 ```

-## Attaching a domain name to your digitalocean server:
+## Attaching a domain name to your digitalocean droplet

 Once you've bought a domain, you can change the nameservers on it to point to Digital Ocean:
 - ns1.digitalocean.com